Mayor's Office

 Ordinances adopted by the City Council may be vetoed by the mayor, though the City Council may override such vetoes with a majority plus one of the whole membership (5 votes).

 The Council continues to be responsible for adopting various policies, ordinances, resolutions, contracts and budgets.
-Instead of electing a mayor among its members to serve for two year terms, as it had in the past, the Council may elect a councilmember as mayor pro tem or similar title.
-The mayor pro tem would chair Council meetings and substitute for the mayor only in the absence of the mayor.
+Instead of electing a mayor among its members to serve for two-year terms, as it had in the past, the Council may elect a council President.
+The Council President would chair Council meetings and substitute for the mayor only in the absence of the mayor.

 The City Council continues to be comprised of seven members elected at large for staggered, four-year terms.